-Montabonel’s many years of experience as European Senior Specialist in Contemporary Photography at Phillips de Pury led him to collaborate with important private collections.
-In 2011, he advised Tate Modern in the acquisition of the Jacobson/Hashimoto Collection; initiating The Private Collector Project in partnership with the Saatchi Gallery, London, organising the first public display of the Franks-Suss Collection (2010) and the exhibition of the Juan Yarur Contemporary Art Collection (2010).
-His recent projects include Media in the Expanded Field (2015), Going Public: International Art Collectors in Sheffield (2015) and the European Summit: How can public art institutions unlock the potential of philanthropy?
-(2015), as well as Lewis Baltz with works by Carl Andre and Charlotte Posenenske (2016).
-He was on the curatorial committee of Photo London in 2015 and 2017 and is also a nominator for the Prix Pictet and the Kyoto Prize of the Inamori Foundation.
+Montabonel’s many years of experience as a European Senior Specialist in Contemporary Photography at Phillips de Pury led him to collaborate with important private collections: advising the Tate Modern in the acquisition of the Jacobson/Hashimoto Collection; initiating The Private Collector Project in partnership with the Saatchi Gallery, London, organising the first public display of the Franks-Suss Collection (2010) and the exhibition of the Juan Yarur Contemporary Art Collection (2010); personal consultancy to the royal family of Abu Dhabi on major cultural projects.

-In 2006, he established Alaska Editions, a bespoke imprint focusing on artists’ editions and specialist documents including publications such as Dominique Lambert (2010), Lost and Found (2011), Pictures of Hell (2014), Lewis Baltz with works by Carl Andre and Charlotte Posenenske (2016).
+In 2006, he founded Alaska Editions, a bespoke imprint focusing on artists’ editions and specialist documents including publications such as Dominique Lambert (2010), Lost and Found (2011), Pictures of Hell (2014), Lewis Baltz with works by Carl Andre and Charlotte Posenenske (2016).
 He has most recently authored and co-written with Diana Vives the research publication ‘When Financial Products Shape Cultural Content’.

 To his substantial knowledge of Contemporary Art and its socio-cultural environment, Sebastien Montabonel contributes his expertise in publishing, as former European head of Contemporary photography at Philips de Pury.
 Prior to focusing on the art market, Montabonel was an award-winning creative director in advertising on such accounts as Air France, Orange, T-mobile, Nissan, Air New Zealand and Blackberry, among others.